AmbiML/sparrow-cantrip-full/docs/ArchitectureDependencies.md

 patterns for the riscv and aarch architectures.
 Testing/validation of the syscall wrappers is done using the [sel4test system](Testing.md) (`m sel4test+wrappers`).

+### cantrip-os-camkes

+Support for building & running pure-Rust CAmkES components resides in the cantrip-os-camkes crate.
+Pure-Rust CAmkES components depend on modifications to the camkes-tool and CantripOS-specific templates used with camkes-tool to assemble a bootable image.
+This crate replaces the C libraries and templates normally used with CAmkES.

+Architecture-dependent support processes the initial parameters passed to a thread by the rootserver and sets up the TLS region.
+Like sel4-sys there is an *arch* directory with architecture-specific support.
+To add a new architecture (or fix something like x86) follow the pattern for a working architecture.
+Testing/validation is done by booting a system image.

 ### cantrip-os-model